fiskl-accounting/help-docs/docs/invoicing/invoice-create.md

 ---

-#### Line itmes
+#### Line items

-Line items can be created inline when creating the invoice or in advance in their dedicated screens.
+Line items can be created `inline` when creating the invoice or in advance in their dedicated screens.

 - [Products*](../products-services/product)
 - [Services*](../products-services/service)